 The Notes may be senior preferred notes ("Senior Preferred Notes") or senior non-preferred notes ("Senior Non-Preferred Notes").
-Senior Preferred Notes will constitute direct, unconditional, unsecured and senior (chirographaires) obligations of the Issuer and will rank senior to Senior Non-Preferred Obligations, including the Senior Non-Preferred Notes.
-Senior Non-Preferred Notes will constitute direct, unconditional and unsecured obligations of the Issuer and will rank junior to Senior Preferred Obligations, including the Senior Preferred Notes, and senior to all present and future subordinated obligations.
+Senior Preferred Notes will constitute direct, unconditional, unsecured and senior (chirographaires) obligations of the Issuer and will rank senior to Senior Non-Preferred Obligations, including the Senior Non-Preferred Notes, and to all present and future subordinated obligations of the Issuer.
+Senior Non-Preferred Notes will constitute direct, unconditional and unsecured obligations of the Issuer and will rank junior to Senior Preferred Obligations, including the Senior Preferred Notes, and senior to all present and future subordinated obligations of the Issuer.
 The Notes are not insured by the Federal Deposit Insurance Corporation or any other governmental or deposit insurance agency.